 Before the start of the 2008-09 campaign, Baldock scored his first senior goal against the Royals as Steve Coppell’s side ran out 2-1 winners.

 Having been called up to England’s Under-20 squad for a World Cup campaign in Egypt, the 19-year-old began to shine in League One, scoring 13 goals in 44 appearances for Roberto Di Matteo’s men.
 He hit double figures the following two seasons, bagging his first hat-trick at Colchester United in March 2011.

-That consistency earned him a move to Upton Park that summer and he helped the West Ham seal a return to the top flight via the Play-Offs before signing for Bristol City at the start of their 2012-13 Championship campaign.
+A move to Upton Park that summer transpired as he helped West Ham seal a return to the top flight via the Play-Offs before signing for Bristol City at the start of their 2012-13 Championship Campaign.

-After joining the Royals, his first goal in the hoops came from the penalty spot - hammering in a 93rd-minute equaliser against Aston Villa in the Midlands.
+After joining the Royals before the start of 2018-19, his first goal in the hoops came from the penalty spot - hammering in a 93rd-minute equaliser against Aston Villa in the Midlands.

 Four more followed as the striker finished his debut season in RG2 with five goals in 23 appearances.